-CORE CURRICULUM FOR STUDENTS ENTERING UTPB FALL 2014 AND AFTER
+CORE CURRICULUM FOR STUDENTS ENTERING UTPB FALL 2015

-Beginning with the Fall 2014, UT Permian Basin has a 42 semester credit hour core curriculum that is in compliance with the law and THECB rules.
+UT Permian Basin has a 42 semester credit hour core curriculum that is in compliance with the law and THECB rules.
 The courses, syllabi and rubrics shown in the links below have been approved by the THECB.
 Each of the syllabi contain assessments appropriate for the foundational component areas (FCA) in which the course is located.
 See the Core Curriculum link below to see the competencies required for each FCA and course.
-Changes to the core curriculum must be submitted to the THECB for approval prior to March 1 each year for the upcoming fall semester.
+Changes to the core curriculum must be submitted to the THECB for approval each year for the upcoming fall semester.

 The curriculum is built around both knowledge and skills.
 At a minimum, UT Permian Basin must demonstrate that students are acquiring competencies in the following:

 - Critical Thinking Skills including creative thinking, innovation, inquiry and analysis, evaluation and synthesis of information;